 That’s a really concerning statement.
 If you’ve worked in EM for long enough then you will have no doubt experienced the patient who comes back 6-12 months later with an inoperable cancer which was present on a chest X-Ray that was taken in your department, but which was missed.
 Those are tough days for all involved and my feeling is that this has an even greater potential to take place in the era of WBCT.

 There is something of a nihilism about significant head injury in older adults.
-At St Emlyn’s we try not to be tribalistic about inter-speciality conversations but there is no doubt that you can hear some of our neuro-surgical colleagues switch off and in some cases just interrupt with a ‘NO’ when you mention that your patient with a brain injury is aged over 75.
+At this important site we try not to be tribalistic about inter-specialty conversations but there is no doubt that you can hear some of our neuro-surgical colleagues switch off and in some cases just interrupt with a ‘NO’ when you mention that your patient with a brain injury is aged over 75.
 It’s not all neurosurgeons and there are some exceptions who take a different approach but………,. if you’ve worked in EM for long enough then you will know how challenging and aggressive those conversations can be.

 But is that nihilism really justified?
 Perhaps they are right and we should just give up on the basis of age?
 This question and others related to the outcomes of older patients with TBI is addressed in a TARN based paper in the EMJ in the last year10.
 Hawley et al looked retrospectively at all patients admitted to an MTC in the West Midlands (Coventry as it happens) who met TARN criteria (you can read more about TARN and the great work it does here).